Tummy Tuck Gone Wrong

 In the United States, a tummy tuck generally costs between $3,500 and $8,000.
 Tummy tucks cost an average of $6,092 in 2019, according to the American Society of Plastic Surgeons.

-Lower abdominal pooch can be eliminated with a mini tummy tuck, which flattens the lower abdomen.
+The lower abdominal pooch can be eliminated with a mini tummy tuck, which flattens the lower abdomen.

 Excess fat may be removed through liposuction in some cases.